Experienced & Aggressive San Diego Lawyers Litigating Accidental Death and Dismemberment Insurance Claims

 Ready to Represent You, So Call Now

 Helping policyholders and their beneficiaries secure their insurance claim benefits is what we do best.
-If you have been denied a claim related to accidental death and dismemberment, McKennon Law Group PC in Newport Beach, California, will provide the aggressive representation you want and need.
+If you have been denied a claim related to accidental death and dismemberment, McKennon Law Group PC in San Diego, California, will provide the aggressive representation you want and need.
 We offer free initial consultations, so please fill out this free consultation form or call 1-800-682-4137.